New Invariants for the Graph Isomorphism Problem: Computations and Experimental Results

-Distinguishing $M_n$ from $MT_{n,k}$ is a hard problem for graph isomorphism software and is widely used as benchmark tests.
+Distinguishing $M_n$ from $MT_{n,k}$ is a hard problem for graph isomorphism software and is widely used as a benchmark test.
 The following table shows the running times of our program on the Miyazaki graphs of different size.